ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Remove 1 entity to the Data Scope of a plot.

 * **Parameters:**
   - entity: Entity to be removed.
-Applicable are Element Set, Oriented Selection Set, Modeling Ply, Production Ply, Analysis Ply, and Sampling Point
+Applicable are Element Set, Oriented Selection Set, Modeling Ply, Production Ply, Analysis Ply, and Sampling Point.

 **Example:**
   Remove the Element Set “My_ESet” from my_plot: